edu32/xtac/README.md

 ## Compiling xtac

 ### Platform dependencies
-xtac compiles xtab source files and emits x64 binaries on windows. xtac has so far been tested on Windows 10.
+xtac compiles **xtab** source files into x64 binaries on windows. xtac has so far been tested on Windows 10.

 ### Building
 Run the file /source/.bin/xtac.exe (the current release version the xtac compiler).
-This generates the file /source/.bin/xtad.exe.
+This generates the file `/source/.bin/xtad.exe`.
 After resolving **all** issues, rename xtad.exe to xtac.exe (deleting xtac.exe in the process) to have a new release of the xtac compiler.